 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-At the start of 2018, the network was in its Alpha 2 stage.
 It aims to be an entirely decentralised and completely secure computer network.
-The token is designed to reward people who donate processing power, data storage space and Internet bandwidth to keep it that way.
+The token will be used to reward people who donate processing power, data storage space and Internet bandwidth to keep it that way.

 You can use the coin to purchase SAFE network services, with prices automatically set based on available resources and user demand.

-The result promises to be a secure Internet network that lets you do everything you can on any other browser.
+The result is an exceptionally secure Internet network that lets you do everything you can on any other browser.

 Where to buy MaidSafeCoin